CodeWhispererCoderMilan/disc_project_dev/README.md

 ## __1. .env File__

-Add a .env file to the project's directory, this will store all your sensitive data(keys, tokens etc.). its contents should look like this:
+Add a .env file to the project's directory, this will store all your sensitive data(keys, tokens etc.). its' contents should look like this:

     TOKEN_CONSOLE=
 	TOKEN_POOP=